rust-lang/rust-forge/src/triagebot/concern.md

 ### Resolving a concern

-Concerns can be resolved by writing a comment with command:
+Concerns can be resolved by writing a comment with the command:

 ```text
 @rustbot resolve my concern title